ayozealvhdez/co2_and_isotopes_mcmc_fit/README.md

 6. Reconfigure and rerun the appropriate fitting script using the information from the residual analysis, if needed.

-When reproducing the paper figures, first run the scripts in `scripts/fit/` for the three IZO records (CO2, δ13CO2 and Δ14CO2) and the two MLO records (CO2 and δ13CO2) with the default configurations, and then generate paper-specific figures using the scripts in `scripts/additional_paper_figures/`.
+When reproducing the paper figures, first run the scripts in `scripts/fit/` for the five series fitted in the paper: CO2, δ13CO2 and Δ14CO2 at IZO, and CO2 and δ13CO2 at MLO.
+Then generate the paper-specific figures using the scripts in `scripts/additional_paper_figures/`.

 ## License